The new East Longmeadow Public Library

 opened on February 3, 2004.

 Our mission is to provide resources and services that meet the cultural, informational, recreational and educational needs of the East Longmeadow community.
-The library houses over 80,000 books, magazines, DVDs, CDs, audio books and art prints for you to choose from.
-The new books, DVDs, and CDs are featured on the first floor of the library.
+The library houses over 80,000 books, magazines, DVDs, CDs, and audio books for you to choose from.
+The new books and DVDs are featured on the first floor of the library.
 The Children’s Room is also on the first floor, as are the meeting rooms.

 The library has two public meeting rooms, the Community Room (capacity 75) and the Conference Room (capacity 12).
 Both rooms can be reserved by municipal/civic groups, and by other non-profit organizations providing services or information at no charge, subject to approval by the Library Director.
 Applications are available at the library and online.
 Click here for the Meeting Room Policy and Application.

 The library also has a Local History Room where books and documents relating to the town’s history are stored.
 To preserve these irreplaceable resources for future generations, many of the items are non-circulating and the room is open to the public by appointment.
-Members of the East Longmeadow Historical Commission are available to assist patrons with their research in the Local History Room on the second Tuesday of every month, from 6:00 – 8:00 pm.
+Members of the East Longmeadow Historical Commission are available to assist patrons with their research in the Local History Room every Monday evening from 5:30 – 7:30 pm.
 Please call the library’s Information Desk (413-525-5400 ext.
 1508) for more information .

 Our library is proud to participate in a digital library project.
 “Digital Treasures” is a cooperative library digitization pilot project conceived and designed by the Central/Western Massachusetts Resource Sharing library automated network (C/W Mars) and the Central and Western Massachusetts Regional Library Systems, now Massachusetts Library System(MLS).
 The items selected for this digitization project will be in the areas of agriculture and industry.
 A sampling of items from our Local History Room has been selected, with more to follow in the near future.
 We hope these images from our collection whet your appetite to explore the local history of our town in greater depth.